IngallsLabUW/B-MIS-normalization/README.md

 * dplyr

 # Acknowledgements
-Jamie Collins and Laura Hmelo assisted in the development and publicatino of this code.
+Jamie Collins and Laura Hmelo assisted in the development and release of this code.
 Thanks to four anonymous reviewers whose comments improved this method.

 # License
 This project is licensed under the terms of the GNU General Public License v3.0